 - Fresh Arugula (or kale or mixed greens or spinach!)

 Serve this side dish immediately or pop it in the fridge for a few hours for a cold tortellini salad.
-We love to serve it with burgers, grilled chicken or fish, roasted vegetables, or a light summer soup!
+We love to serve it with smoked gouda burgers, grilled chicken or lime grilled salmon, roasted vegetables, or a creamy tomato soup!

 A few tips to make this pasta salad ahead of time: